-- 1) Impact of Screen Brightness: Fig. 17(a) shows the TPR under various brightness ratios.
-We can see the TPR is above 99.5% when the brightness ranges from 10% 90%.
+Fig. 19.
+The TPR under various impact factors.

+above 99.5% when the brightness ranges from 10% - 90%.
 When the brightness is 100%, the screen is always on so it doesn't flicker.
-Therefore, SCREENID automatically adjusts the brightness to 50% to ensure PWM dimming is applied. - 2) Impact of Capturing Distances: We evaluate SCREENID under various distances ranging from 0cm to 26cm.
-Fig. 17(b) shows that TPR is 100% when the distance is 10cm-18cm.
+Therefore, SCREENID automatically adjusts the brightness to 50% to ensure PWM dimming is applied.

+2) Impact of Capturing Distances: We evaluate SCREENID under various distances ranging from 0cm to 26cm.
+Fig. 19(b) shows that TPR is 100% when the distance is 10cm - 18cm.
 When the captured distance is smaller than 8cm, some cameras cannot capture the complete QR code so the TPR drops to 0%.
-When the distance is longer than 22cm, the true sampling interval $\Delta{s\to c}$ becomes larger while the projection ratio M becomes smaller.
+When the distance is longer than 22cm, the true sampling interval $\Delta{s\to c}$ becomes larger while the projection ratio Mbecomes smaller.
 As the result, the wavelength of stripes is larger than the length of the camera sensor so SCREENID cannot estimate the PWM frequency accurately.
-This result
+This result implies SCREENID works well at the distance from 10-18cm, which is enough for the mobile payment and can prevent from being candid in a much further distance.